 A posterior cord injury can be devastating for a victim.
 The injury could affect their sense of touch or could even result in a loss of some motor functions.
 A victim of a posterior cord injury should seek out a legal claim against the party responsible for their injuries.
 If you or a family member suffered a posterior cord injury, contact an experienced Miami posterior cord injury lawyer.

 Prosper Shaked Accident Injury Attorneys PA understands the trauma of suffering a life-changing spinal injury, and we are here to help you pursue compensation for your injuries.
-Our firm has worked with residents in Miami, Pembroke Pines, Aventura, and others across the State of Miami, and we would be pleased to work with you.
+Our firm has worked with residents in Miami, Pembroke Pines, Aventura, and others across the State of Florida, and we would be pleased to work with you.
 To schedule a free legal consultation to discuss your claim, contact the Law Offices of Prosper Shaked at (305) 694-2676, or contact us online.

 What is a Posterior Cord Injury?

 The posterior cord is a part of the brachial plexus.
 The brachial plexus is a network of nerves that is responsible for sensation and movement in a person’s arms, hands, and part of their shoulders.
 When a person suffers an injury to this network of nerves, there are a number of conditions that a victim may experience.